kovetskiy/prols/README.md

 ```

 `hide_negative: true` means that prols will hide all files that has negative
-score, binary files will be hidden according to given configuration file.
+score, binary files will be hidden according to the given configuration file.

 You can also add `ignore_dirs` to hide some git directories completely, like
 .git: